cyber-usmaan/CyberDefenders-Labs/JetBrains Lab/Lab.md

 ---

 ### Q1: Identifying the attacker's IP address helps trace the source and stop further attacks.
 What is the attacker's IP address?

+1. Opened the PCAP file using Wireshark.
+Saw a long list of packets captured during the incident.
+2. Applied the http filter to sort http request only over the browser.
+As web request to server are in http, filtering will give us the packets we need to analyze for the behaviur.
+3. Using the [Statistics -> Endpoints] tab in Wireshark we can easily list all endpoints on the http requests.
+4. Now using an advance search filter [